corychung/cse-134-part5-astro/src/pages/blog/blog-3.md

    ![A collage of the parts purchased from AliExpress](/media/images/aliexpress/aliexpress.jpeg)

 For the amount of stuff I got, $60 was honestly a steal.
-Thanks AliExpress!
+Thanks AliExpress!!

 ### Custom Software